By: Team W12-2 Since: Aug 2018 Licence: MIT

 in the UI.

-inside is added to the address book.
-If there already exists a Person
+Person inside is added to the address book.
+If there already exists a Person with the same Name, that

 3.3.2.
 Design Considerations